MicrosoftDocs/appcenter-docs/docs/diagnostics/features.md

 ### User Identification

 App Center Diagnostics allows you to attach a user ID to your crashes and errors.
 To do so, use the App Center SDK in your targeted platform [Android](~/sdk/other-apis/android.md), [iOS](~/sdk/other-apis/apple.md), [macOS](~/sdk/other-apis/macos.md), [React Native](~/sdk/other-apis/react-native.md), [Xamarin](~/sdk/other-apis/xamarin.md), [Apache Cordova](~/sdk/other-apis/cordova.md) and [Unity](~/sdk/other-apis/unity.md).
 You will find the user ID associated to a crash or error when clicking on an issue inside of a group.

+After attaching a user ID, you can use App Center's search feature to search for crashes with the specified ID.
+Learn how to do this by following App Center's [search documentation](~/diagnostics/search.md).

 ### Attachments